manuelbent/numeri-api/README.md

 # numeri

 Lightweight analytics API.
 No overkill, no fuss, just the essentials.

-It is a simple analytics API that lets you track events from your applications and retrieve the data later.
+A simple analytics API that lets you track events from your applications and retrieve the data later.
 Think of it as a lightweight alternative to complex analytics platforms: you send events, they get stored, you query them back.